 “When I had my first Sunday off, I went on a walk.
 I saw this valley and it just struck me with its beauty.
 Those rustic slopes… it’s a landscape that has a very definite effect on people.
 At that particular moment, it seemed like one of those chunks of fantasies.
 I didn’t realise at the time that this would be a big chunk of the rest of my life.”

 … Boy meets girl in vineyard.
 Boy falls in love with girl as they catch one another’s gaze across the fermenting barrels.
 Sounds like a romance novel, right?
 Right.
 In reality, it wasn’t quite like that.
-Rather, the girl in question (Natalie, the daughter of Gérard Gauby) impressed Tom by eating an eyeball right out of a sheep’s head (a South African tradition).
+Rather, the girl in question (Natalie, the sister of Gérard Gauby) impressed Tom by eating an eyeball right out of a sheep’s head (a South African tradition).
 Tom was smitten; it was the beginning of a beautiful Roussillon romance.
 Twenty years later, they have two children, a farm and a business together.

 It was a romance that would lead them to lay down roots in France, and eventually Tom would leave South Africa for good, handing over his vineyards to Craig Hawkins of Testalonga.
 His old cellar would later fall into the hands of Jurgen Gouws of Intellego.
 These are two of the brightest sparks of Next Generation South Africa, and both cite Tom as being a crucial puzzle piece in their own winemaking journeys.

 Initially, together with a partner winemaker Sam Harrop (who later left the project), they came across a vineyard of very old vines, named Matassa.
 It was high up in the hills, surrounded by forest, and planted to 100+-year-old Carignan.
 It would give the project its name.